The Calamity Disaster

 “So you’re calm?”
 I asked.
 I didn’t think he even knew who I was.

 “Calm as a daisy in a grassfield,” he said, and in that small, strange moment I remembered my father.
-But I shook my head, careful to get out of that particular memory, stumbling as yet another blast hit the ship.
+He had used to say that very thing.
+But I shook my head to avoid the memory, stumbling as yet another blast hit the ship.

 “Are we going to actually make it out of this?”

-But the captain was already elsewhere, directing his crew to push this, to switch that, to maneuver using algorithm Evasive Alpha Seven, which I assumed was something they all learned in Star Academy.
+But the captain was already elsewhere, directing his crew to push this, to switch that, to maneuver using algorithm Evasive Alpha Seven, which was undoubtedly something they had all learned in Star Academy.
 It was impressive.
 It was effective.
 All I could do was watch the viewscreen as the Butterfly shot its slipstream lasers, bright lights permeating the hull of the Forvian ship.
-There was a bunch of technospeak that I couldn’t understand—but which the cameras perfectly caught—and then it was over.
+There was a bunch of technospeak that the cameras perfectly caught, and then it was over.
 The Forvians were destroyed, their ship erupting in a burst of inexplicable flames, and they were gone.
 We were safe.

 Captain Deckard Shane had saved us once again.